We Must Not Allow Authoritarianism to Reign Across Africa

 We cannot take these sacrifices made by our previous generations for granted today.
 It is our duty to honour that sacrifice through our efforts today.
 However, the reality is that around much of the continent, the ideals that had been envisioned by our freedom fighters are still out of reach to many.

 Africa today is not a prosperous continent.
 While many of our countries have been liberated from colonial oppression, corruption has managed to reign in many of our countries.
-This corruption present in so many of our governments has stripped away economic growth from Africa leaving many across the continent destitute, with little hope for the future.
+This corruption present in so many of our governments has stripped away economic growth from Africa, leaving many across the continent destitute, with little hope for the future.
+The only hope held by our destitute peoples is often the hope of reaching more prosperous nations abroad.
+So much so, every year thousands take the risk at sea, attempting to reach Europe, in search of greater economic opportunities.
+However, even then, they face a European continent that has become increasingly intolerant towards migrants.

 These men and women who fought for the continent did not make that sacrifice for corruption and oligarchy to take root in the continent.
 We must be bold enough to state the truth; which is that many of our politicians are working against the wishes of those who fought for our independence.
-If you had told the people who fought for our liberation at the time that following autonomy, a few individuals would hoard up all of their country’s wealth, while most suffer from financial hardship, they likely would have been much less enthusiastic in their efforts.
+If you had told the people who fought for our liberation at the time that following independence, a few individuals would hoard up all of their country’s wealth, while most suffer from financial hardship, they likely would have been much less enthusiastic in their efforts.

 Similarly, if you informed them that their efforts would only lead to even more tyranny, I doubt they would be satisfied.
 Yes, the unfortunate reality is that in many African countries, independence replaced one form of tyranny—colonial domination—with another, as indigenous rulers established oppressive dictatorships.

-“We spoke and acted as if, given the opportunity for self-governance we would create utopias, instead injustice, even tyranny is rampant.”
+“We spoke and acted as if, given the opportunity for self-governance, we would create utopias, instead injustice, even tyranny, is rampant.”

 Julius Nyerere

+Even more disheartening is that instead of condemning such oppressive governing systems, there are those who praise these regimes.
+Our previous generations did not sacrifice for us to not be free.
+Authoritarian governing systems should not be praised or accepted.
 Some like to dismiss democratic rule, as just being a “Western” style of living.
 They would claim that democracy is foreign to the African continent.
 They claim, falsely, that democratic rule is responsible for many of the qualms felt by Africans.
 When, in reality, it is quite the contrary.

 Many of the problems faced by Africans today stem from our lack of adherence to democratic values and principles, not the other way around.
 The reason, corruption and economic mismanagement have managed to become so prevalent around the continent is often due to a lack of transparency within government and the lack of government accountability mechanisms available to the public.